Blue Moon (Child novel)

-Blue Moon is a novel by British writer Lee Child.
-This is the twenty-fourth book in the Jack Reacher series, and the last to be written by Lee Child alone.
-Delacorte Publisher initially released the book on 29 October 2019.
+Blue Moon is the twenty-fourth book in the Jack Reacher series written by Lee Child, and the last to be written by Lee Child alone.
+The book was released on 29 October 2019 in the United States, United Kingdom, New Zealand, Australia and Ireland by Delacorte Press and Bantam Press.
+It is written in the third person.

 Plot summary

-Jack Reacher gets off a bus in an unnamed city east of the Mississippi after spotting a mugger trying to rob an elderly man.
+Jack Reacher gets off a bus in an unnamed city after spotting a mugger trying to rob an elderly man.
 He foils the mugging, and the man introduces himself as Aaron Shevick.
 He reveals that the large bundle of cash he's carrying is intended for a loan shark named Fisnik who is associated with the local Albanian mafia, headed up by a mobster named Dino.
 Unbeknownst to both Reacher and Shevick, Fisnik is already dead, having been murdered on Dino's orders after Gregory, the boss of the rival Ukrainian mafia, framed him and another Albanian gangster as police informants.

-Arriving at a local bar, Reacher (posing as Shevick) meets the Ukrainians who have taken over Fisnik's operation, killing two of them in the process by staging a car accident.
-At Shevick's home, Reacher questions him and his wife Maria about their circumstances after noticing that the couple has sold nearly everything they own of value.
-The couple explain that their adult daughter, Meg, is suffering from late-stage cancer, but cannot afford treatment due to her former boss, Maxim Trulenko, having embezzled millions from his own company before it collapsed, leaving her without health insurance.
+Arriving at a local bar, Reacher (posing as Shevick) meets the Ukrainians who have taken over Fisnik's operation, eventually killing two of them by staging a car accident.
+At Shevick's home, Reacher questions Aaron and his wife Maria about their circumstances after noticing that the couple has sold nearly everything of value they own.
+The couple explain that their adult daughter, Meg, is suffering from late-stage cancer, but cannot afford treatment.
+Her former boss, Maxim Trulenko, had bankrupted his own company through an embezzlement scheme and vanished, leaving her without health insurance or severance.
 The Shevicks were subsequently forced to sign an agreement with the hospital to pay for her treatment in advance, and even with multiple pro bono lawyers working on their case, they have no other option but to take out loans from the mob.

 Dino orders two of Gregory's men gunned down in retaliation for deceiving him.
 Gregory, having just learned about the deaths of his other two men, believes that the Albanians are preparing for war and has two Albanian bagmen killed and put on display outside Dino's office.
 Meanwhile, Reacher begins to search for Trulenko, who he suspects is still hiding in the city.
 His investigation is noticed by the Ukrainians, and Reacher manages to hide from them with the help of Abigail "Abby" Gibson, a waitress employed at a small watering hole that pays protection to Gregory.
-They go to bring food to Shevick, only to learn that his wife is missing.
+They go to bring food to Aaron, only to learn that Maria is missing.
 Dino has the Ukrainian owners of a massage parlor abducted and killed, but Gregory forgoes further retaliation after learning about Reacher, ordering him to be found.